Bijman/srb2bld/README.md

      12. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".

-     13. Building Android APKs require gradlew script in the path "[SRB2 build path]/android".
+     13. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.

      14. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".